redbear/DuoSetupCLI/README.md

 make command and GCC tool chain

 ## Build
 Git clone the repository or download it to your local system.
 Open command line terminal and change the working directory to `./DuoSetupCLI`.

 Run `make` to build the `DuoSetupCLI`.
 The built program is under `./DuoSetupCLI/build`.

+Run 'make verbose=1' will build the program and print building details.

 Run `make clean` to clean all object files and the built program.